jzrake/crt-kernel/README.md

 - `function`
 - `table`

-There is an intentional similarity to Lua in the above scheme, and indeed tables in `crt` function mostly the same as Lua tables.
-Also, `data` is like a Lua user data.
-Functions are mappings from one expression to another and are defined as C++ lambdas, `std::function<expression(expression)>`.
+There is an intentional similarity to Lua in the above scheme, and indeed tables in `crt` function mostly the same as Lua tables, and `data` is like a Lua user data.
+Functions are mappings from one expression to another and are defined as `std::function<expression(expression)>`.

 What separates the `crt::expression` from the JS and Lua object models is the `symbol` primitive type.
 It allows expressions to serve as templates for other expressions.
-The `expression::resolve` method takes a scope object (`string -> expression`), and returns a "concrete" expression, with its parts resolved recusively.
-Expressions can be of higher order of course, by resolving into other expressions which themselves contain symbols.
+The `expression::resolve` method takes a scope object (`string -> expression`), and returns a "product" expression, whose parts are resolved recusively.
+Expressions can be of higher order, by resolving into other expressions which themselves contain symbols.

 ### `crt::context`
-The context is a (`string -> expression`), which also maintains ingoing and outgoing edges representing dependencies between different expressions.
-It ensures the graph remains acyclic, and effectively provides (topological sort)[https://en.wikipedia.org/wiki/Topological_sorting] operations to optimal resolution to build products.
-The context is immutable, returing cheap copies of itself on insert/erase operations.
+The context is a mapping (`string -> expression`), which maintains ingoing and outgoing edges representing dependencies between different expressions.
+It ensures the graph remains acyclic, and effectively provides (topological sort)[https://en.wikipedia.org/wiki/Topological_sorting] operations to optimize the resolution to build products.
+The context is immutable, returing cheap copies of itself on insert/erase operations (it's based on the `immer::map` and `immer::set` containers).
 Algorithms for context resolution are provided in `algorithm.hpp`.